 Size is simply the dimensions of the freight and how much room it takes up.
-The larger the shipment, the more expensive.
+The larger the shipment, the more expensive it is.
 The same is true of weight: The heavier the load, the more it will cost to ship.
 Less obvious is density, which relates to both size and weight.
 A heavier load that takes up less room will be less expensive to ship than freight that weighs the same but takes up more space.

 Supply and demand

 Freight rates can also vary by season and supply and demand.
 If there’s a lot of freight to ship but fewer trucks available, demand is high, supply is low, and prices rise.
 Take the example of the Ever Given ship, which famously became wedged in the Suez Canal, blocking passage through one of the biggest trade routes in the world.
-The traffic jam left 400 other cargo ships stranded, causing huge delays.
-Those delays created trucking freight rate spikes as carriers and brokers scrambled to deliver their now urgent and overdue cargo.
+The traffic jam left 400 other cargo ships stranded, causing massive delays.
+Those delays created trucking freight carrier rate spikes as both carriers and brokers scrambled to deliver their now urgent and overdue cargo.

 Other events can influence supply and demand, from natural disasters to an over-abundant produce season, and overwhelm the usual shipping capacity.

 The cost of fuel goes beyond the price of diesel at the pump.
 Different regions might require taxes and other surcharges that increase fuel expenses.
-Costs vary from region to region, state to state, and even within any given shipping lane.
+Charges vary from region to region, state to state, and even within any given shipping lane.
 Of course, as fuel prices fall, so do shipping costs.
 When fuel prices rise, shipping costs follow.